 Half hourly generation profiles were created for each of the five representative days used for network analysis.
-This methodology was changed in DFES 2022 to normalise the generation output observed at each solar site by installed capacity to give a per unit value, before finding the maximum and minimum half hourly profile for each season by aggregating the sites to licence area.
+The generation output observed at each solar site is normalised by installed capacity to give a per unit value, before finding the maximum and minimum half hourly profile for each season by aggregating the sites to licence area.
 This has the benefit of ensuring equal weighting of each site's normalised generation output and prevents results being skewed by larger sites.